R. D. Burman: 1979–1985: Competition from Laxmikant–Pyarelal and Bappi Lahiri

+1986–1994: Final works

+In the latter-half of the 1980s, Burman's notable ventures, included Gulzar's romantic drama Ijaazat (1987) and Vidhu Vinod Chopra's crime thriller Parinda (1989).
+Both the films opened to widespread acclaim for their direction, story and songs, such as "Mera Kuchh Saamaan", "Qatra Qatra Milti Hai" in the former and "Tumse Milke Aisa Laga Tumse Milke", "Kitni Hai Pyari Pyari" in the latter.

+After a dull beginning to the new decade with flops like Jeene Do (1990), Dushman (1990) and Indrajeet (1991), Burman delivered music in Priyadarshan's Gardish (1993), which proved to be a box office success with hit songs like "Hum Na Samjhe The", sung by S. P. Balasubrahmanyam and "Yeh Mera Dil To Pagal Hai", a duet by Balasubrahmanyam and Asha Bhosle.
+In 1994, he once again collaborated with Vidhu Vinod Chopra for his magnum opus 1942: A Love Story.
+Although the film did not succeed commercially, its music was a huge hit and the third best-selling Hindi film album of 1994 with songs that remained popular such as "Ek Ladki Ko Dekha", "Kuchh Na Kaho", both solos by Kumar Sanu and "Pyar Hua Chupke Se", sung by Kavita Krishnamurthy.
+Burman died a few days before the release of the film, and was posthumously awarded his third Best Music Director at the 40th Filmfare Awards.

 Style

 Burman has been credited with revolutionizing Hindi film music.
 He incorporated a wide range of influences from several genres in his scores though his primary inspiration was Bengali folk.
 Burman's career coincided with the rise of Rajesh Khanna-starrer youth love stories.
 He made electronic rock popular in these popular love stories.
 He often mixed disco and rock elements with Bengali folk music.
 He also used jazz elements, which had been introduced to him by the studio pianist Kersi Lord.

 According to Douglas Wolk, Burman "wrapped sugary string swoops around as many ideas as he could squeeze in at once".
 Biswarup Sen describes his popular music as one featuring multicultural influences, and characterized by "frenetic pacing, youthful exuberance and upbeat rhythms".